Accessibility Tools

 When it comes to funding lead service line replacements, there are options communities can pursue depending on the state and its requirements.
 Most of the federal funding from President Joe Biden’s Bipartisan Infrastructure law is funneled to each state through their State Revolving Loan Funds (SRFs).
 Illinois, Iowa and Wisconsin each have longstanding SRFs and have expanded the Public Drinking Water components of their SRFs to include Lead Service Line Replacement work.

 Illinois: The SRF Drinking Water loan program provides low-interest loans.
 Drinking water projects are funded through the SRF’s Public Water Supply Loan Program component.
 This includes lead service line replacement projects.This is the most popular lead service line replacement funding program in Illinois because of the amount of funding available and the opportunity for principal forgiveness of some or all of the loan.
-In Illinois, the SRF program gives communities up to $4 million in forgivable funding for lead service line replacements.
-This can pay for the required project planning, design and construction engineering.
+In Illinois, the SRF program gives communities up to $3 million in funding, some with Principal Forgiveness if they meet the Illinois Environmental Protection Agency's requirements for a disadvantaged communiy, for lead service line replacements.
+This can pay for the required project planning, Lead Service Line inventory, design and construction engineering.

 Iowa: Iowa’s Drinking Water State Revolving Fund is the best choice to finance the design and construction of drinking water systems to help ensure public health and provide safe drinking water for Iowans.
 Lead Service Line Replacement projects and all associated activities directly connected to the identification, planning, design and replacement of lead service lines are eligible for SRF funding in Iowa.
 Principal forgiveness opportunities are available for disadvantaged communities or public water systems serving fewer than 25,000 people.